exakat/php-static-analysis-tools/README.md

 Tools to measure the code complexity, line of codes, etc.

+* [AST Metrics](https://github.com/Halleck45/ast-metrics) - A blazing-fast static code analyzer that calculates various metrics to help identify code that needs to be refactored, and provides a beautiful graphical interface.
 * [churn-php](https://github.com/bmitch/churn-php) - Helps discover good candidates for refactoring.
 * [Design Pattern Detector](https://github.com/Halleck45/DesignPatternDetector.git) - detection of design patterns in PHP code.
 * [dePHPend](https://github.com/mihaeu/dephpend) - dePHPend helps analyze dependencies & architecture and allows you to define constraints for both.